Improving the water system in the Eierland and Het Noorden polders

 Who do we work with?

-The work is being carried out by contracting company K. Dekker bouw & infra of Warmenhuizen.
+The work will be carried out by the contracting company K. Dekker bouw & infra from Warmenhuizen.

 We work together with farmers in the Eierland and Het Noorden polders.

-This project is co-funded by the Wadden Fund and the province of North Holland.
+This project is co-financed by the Wadden Fund and the province of North Holland.

 Want to know more?